What Do Reviewers Like to See in Grant Proposals?

 TO SUMMARIZE

-To prepare a competitive proposal, you need to look at your proposal from the perspective of the reviewers.
-How are they going to evaluate the proposal?
+To prepare a competitive proposal, you need to view it from the reviewers' perspective.
+How will they evaluate the proposal?
 What can you do to make it easier for reviewers to give your proposal a high score?